Health and Medicine

 Introduction

-Animal testing is experiments on live, nonhuman animals to assess the effectiveness or safety of cosmetics, household products, or medicines.
+Animal testing consists of experiments on live, nonhuman animals to assess the effectiveness or safety of cosmetics, household products, and medicines.
 The earliest sign of animal testing dates back to 500 BCE, but it gained noticeable attention in the 19th and 20th centuries with the rise of biomedical research.
 This chapter will explore how animal testing relates to science and technology in society while defining various types of animal testing.

 Connection to STS